Transactional Writes to Cloud Storage with DBIO¶

 %sql SET spark.sql.sources.commitProtocolClass=org.apache.spark.sql.execution.datasources.SQLHadoopMapReduceCommitProtocol

-To clean up any uncommitted files left over from Spark jobs, we also provide a
+To clean up uncommitted files left over from Spark jobs, use the

 VACUUM command to remove them.
 Normally

-VACUUM happens automatically after Spark jobs complete, but it can also be run manually in case a job is aborted.
+VACUUM happens automatically after Spark jobs complete, but you can also run it manually if a job is aborted.

 VACUUM ...
-RETAIN 1 HOUR will remove uncommitted files older than one hour.
+RETAIN 1 HOUR removes uncommitted files older than one hour.

-It is not recommended to vacuum with a horizon of less than one hour as this may cause data inconsistency.
+- Avoid vacuuming with a horizon of less than one hour.
+It can cause data inconsistency.

 -- recursively vacuum an output path %sql VACUUM '/path/to/output/directory' [RETAIN <N> HOURS] -- vacuums all partitions of a catalog table %sql VACUUM tableName [RETAIN <N> HOURS]